 former post-doc at U. de Nice (2012), then a post-doc

 (2015), post-doc at U. de Chile, currently a data

 2006-09, wrote MS thesis, did a PhD at UL under J.

 Kielkopf, then a post-doc at Vanderbilt, currently a

 student 2005-07, teacher at Laurel School, Shaker Heights OH

 Brian Carpenter [at]physicscarp

-Nicholas Duong, undergraduate student 2016-17, wrote Honors thesis, currently taking a year off before graduate school
+undergraduate student 2017-18, wrote Honors thesis, currently a PhD

 student 2013-14, wrote Honors thesis, currently a